-We shall show that a magnetic field $\vec{B} = (B_x, B_y, B_z)$ with $B_z$ constant, and $B_x$, $B_y$ given by:
+We shall show that a magnetic field $\vec{B} = (B_x, B_y, B_z)$ with $B_z$ constant, and $B_x$, $B_y$ given by

 where $i = \sqrt{-1}$ and $C_n$ is a (complex) constant, satisfies Eqs.~(\ref{eq:magnetostatic1}) and (\ref{eq:magnetostatic2}).
-Note that the field components $B_x$ and $B_y$ are real, and are obtained from the imaginary and real parts of the right hand side of Eq.~(\ref{eq:multipolefield}).
+Note that the field components $B_x$ and $B_y$ are real, and are obtained from the imaginary and real parts of the right-hand side of Eq.~(\ref{eq:multipolefield}).
 To show that the above field satisfies Eqs.~(\ref{eq:magnetostatic1}) and (\ref{eq:magnetostatic2}), we apply the differential operator

 to each side of Eq.~(\ref{eq:multipolefield}).
-Applied to the left hand side, we find:
+Applied to the left-hand side, we find